EdTPA - Teacher Performance Assessment

 within a portfolio relevant to their program as evidence of planned and implemented

-When will the new requirements go into effect?
+When did the new requirements go into effect?

-Candidates who apply for their first Initial Certificate on or after May 1, 2014—including
+Candidates who apply for their first Initial Certificate on or after May 1, 2014 will

 Click HERE for more information on all the new exams involved and which tests they will replace.

 For access to the edTPA handbooks, templates, Making Good Choices documents, references

 on academic language, and additional support documents regarding the edTPA assessment,

 visit the Fredonia edTPA Google Site.
 (Note: You must be logged in to your Fredonia e-services account.
 If you cannot access

 this, it means you have not signed the required non-disclosure agreement.
 Click here to sign the agreement.
 Allow at least 2 days to update the system to allow you access

 to the Fredonia edTPA Google Site).